-Broadly there’s good reason for optimism about almost every area of nature’s self-regeneration, other than the damaging industrial methods we use to fish the deep oceans.
-It sounds to me like the deep ocean, especially in the global south, desperately need a global ten-year moratorium on all fishing vessels that trawl the deeps using industrial-scale methods.
-Along with good protections against the boats simply shifting their activities to shallow coastal areas instead.
+Broadly there’s said to be good reason for optimism about almost every area of nature’s self-regeneration.
+But there are still deep worries about the damaging industrial methods we use to fish the deep oceans.
+It sounds to me like the deep ocean, especially in the global south, desperately needs a global ten-year moratorium on all fishing vessels that trawl the deep using industrial-scale methods.
+Along with good protections against those boats simply shifting their activities over to shallow coastal areas instead.

-Since most of the microplastic in the oceans seems to be from trawler nets and bouys, according to Ausubel’s observations, 1 such a ten-year moratorium might also help reduce the plastic pollution of the oceans.
+Since most of the microplastic in the oceans seems to be from lost trawler nets and bouys, at least according to Ausubel’s personal observations, 1 such a ten-year moratorium might also help reduce the plastic pollution of the oceans.

-Ausubel’s research also shows the decoupling of acreage and agricultural yields…
+Ausubel’s research also explores the decoupling of acreage and agricultural yields…